-World Padel Academy Makes History: Two FIP Tournaments Across Two Nations In One Groundbreaking Week
+World Padel Academy Makes History: Two FIP Tournaments Across Two Nations in One Groundbreaking Week

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) In a landmark move for global padel, World Padel Academy (WPA) has made history by becoming the first club in the world to host two official FIP (International Padel Federation) tournaments simultaneously in two different countries - a powerful display of ambition, organisation, and cross-border collaboration.
+(MENAFN- SOAR PR) Dubai, United Arab Emirates – Wednesday, April 30 — In a landmark move for global padel, World Padel Academy (WPA) has made history by becoming the first club in the world to host two official FIP (International Padel Federation) tournaments simultaneously in two different countries — a powerful display of ambition, organisation, and cross-border collaboration.

 “Hosting two international tournaments in two countries at the same time is more than a milestone; it's a reflection of what’s possible when vision, collaboration, and execution align.
 We’re proud to be driving the global evolution of padel, one court at a time.”